Galaxyzeta/simplekv/README.md

 - rosedb: a kv system based on bitcask.
 - minidb: a minimum implementation of bitcask, written by the same author for tutorial purpose.
-- groupcache: distributed cache system using concurrency hash + singleflight.
+- groupcache: distributed cache system using consistent hash + singleflight.
 - secret project A: a distributed kv system based on storage unit consists of rocksdb + LRU cache, using hashslot to achieve distributed storage and elastic expansion.
 - bitcask paper: https://riak.com/assets/bitcask-intro.pdf